hopsoft/hero/README.md

 Note that we just defined an [ontology](http://en.wikipedia.org/wiki/Process_ontology) that can be used to discuss the requirement and its implementation with non developers.

-I know it seems like overkill right now but stay with me.
-The benefits will become obvious in a minute.

 Here's an example of an implementation with Hero.

 ```ruby